 Peter Hunt, one of the leading commentators on kidlit today says that children’s books are immensely powerful.

 Precisely because children’s books are so powerful, they are likely to be very specifically ‘directive’.
 They might be encouraging a certain behaviour.
-It is less vague and open to interpretation than adult lit.
+It is less vague and open to interpretation than adult literature.
 To balance the vulnerability of children, often kidlit becomes didactic, teaching obviously and openly and directly, and far more than adult books do.
-(Didactic can be a negative term — ‘preachy’ is another word.)

 While a few texts do make their way into lists of great literature (e.g. Alice In Wonderland), little else ever does.
 Kidlit is not studied in university English courses.